S1mple-Scripts/S1mpleFisher/README.md

 # S1mpleFisher
-# OSRS Fishing Bot with RuneLite – Simba
+# OSRS Fishing Bot for RuneLite – Simba

 This is a simple and easy-to-use fishing bot for Old School RuneScape (OSRS) that uses Simba and runs with RuneLite.
 It can fish at almost any fishing location, drop the fish, and afk like a real player.
 It is designed to be fast, efficient, and safe.